Automotive Career

 Product specialists bridge the gap between engineering teams and customers.
 They explain features, demonstrate technology, and support sales teams.

-This role suits individuals who combine communication skills with technical understanding.
 It is often overlooked but remains one of the most stable automotive career opportunities available.

 3. After-Sales and Customer Experience Roles